poffdeluxe/magus/README.md

 steps through th agent graph synchronously in the same process)

 ## Examples
-Livebooks with a few examples can be found in the `notebooks/` directory
+Livebooks with a few examples can be found in the `notebooks/` directory.
+You will need to set a `OPENAI_KEY` secret in your Livebook.